celo-org/docs/blog/22-03-3023-nft minter/How to build an NFT marketplace with Next.js,ipfs,ether.js and Redux.md

 ```

-#### Smart Contract Deployment
+- Smart Contract Deployment

 We want to enable Hardhat to deploy to the Celo network, in this case to the Alfajores testnet.
-To do that, we need to add a network entry to our hardhat.config.js file located at the project's root directory.
+To do that, we need to add a network entry to our hardhat.config.js file located at the project's root directory.Configure your hardhat.config file to look like this:

 ```javascript